New Saudi oil minister endorses production cuts | Devdiscourse

-Abu Dhabi, Sep 9 (AFP) Saudi Arabia's new energy minister Prince Abdulaziz bin Salman said Monday that oil production cuts would benefit all exporting nations, in an indication he will support further reductions to address an oversupplied market and sagging prices.
-In his first comments since being appointed by his father King Salman on Sunday, the minister signalled no major change in approach in Saudi Arabia, the de facto OPEC leader which pumps about a third of the cartel's oil.
+Saudi Arabia's new energy minister Prince Abdulaziz bin Salman said Monday that oil production cuts would benefit all exporting nations, in an indication he will support further reductions to address an oversupplied market and sagging prices.
+In his first comments since being appointed by his father King Salman on Sunday, the minister signaled no major change in approach in Saudi Arabia, the de-facto OPEC leader which pumps about a third of the cartel's oil.

 "The pillars of our oil policy are pre-determined and will not change," he told Saudi broadcaster Al-Arabiya.
 The prince was in Abu Dhabi to attend the World Energy Congress, followed by a meeting on Thursday of the Joint Ministerial Monitoring Committee (JMMC) of the OPEC+ alliance for a supply cut deal reached last year.

 The ministers will consider fresh reductions, even though analysts are doubtful such a move would succeed in bolstering crude prices which have been badly dented by the US-China trade war.
-Crude prices are currently moving around levels of $60 a barrel, in contrast with more than USD 75 this time last year but up from around USD 50 at the end of December 2018.
+Crude prices are moving around levels of USD 60 a barrel, in contrast with more than USD 75 a year ago, but were given a boost Monday by the Saudi official's comments, with West Texas Intermediate oil for October delivery advancing 53 cents to USD 57.05 a barrel.

-"Cutting output will benefit all members of OPEC," he told Al-Arabiya on the sidelines of the conference.
+"Cutting output will benefit all members of OPEC," he told Al-Arabiya on the sidelines of the conference but added to reporters later that "it would be wrong" for him to pre-empt the decision of the alliance.
 The appointment of Prince Abdulaziz, half-brother to de facto ruler Crown Prince Mohammed bin Salman, marks the first time a royal family member has been put in charge of the all-important energy ministry.

 He replaces veteran official Khalid al-Falih as the world's top crude exporter accelerates preparations for a much-anticipated stock listing of state-owned oil giant Aramco, expected to be the world's biggest.
 "Prince Abdulaziz is very experienced and has served in the energy industry for decades," Giovanni Staunovo, an analyst at UBS Group AG in Zurich, told Bloomberg News.